FAAC Shares N725.571bn March Revenue to FG, States, LGs

 Ndubuisi Francis

-From the total distributable revenue of N725.571billion, the federal government received N277.104 billion, state governments received N227.201 billion, while the local government councils received N167.910 billion.
+From the total distributable revenue of N725.571billion, the federal government received N277.104 billion, the state governments received N227.201 billion while the local government councils received N167.910 billion.

 A total of N53.356 billion was shared to the relevant sates as 13 per cent derivation revenue.

-In the reference month, gross statutory revenue of N933.304 billion was received which was higher than the N429.681 billion received in the previous month by N503.623 billion.
+In the month under review, gross statutory revenue of N933.304 billion was received which was higher than the N429.681 billion received in the previous month by N503.623 billion.

 The sum of N53.356 billion was shared to the relevant states as 13 per cent derivation revenue.

-Also in the month of March, the gross revenue available from the VAT pool was N219.504 billion, which was higher than the N177.873 billion available in the preceding month by N41.631 billion.
+Also in the month of March, the gross revenue available from the Value Added Tax (VAT) pool was N219.504 billion, which was higher than the N177.873 billion available in the preceding month by N41.631 billion.

-The sum of N6.322 billion allocation to NEDC and N8.780 billion cost of collection were deducted from the N219.504 billion gross VAT revenue, resulting in the distributable VAT revenue of N204.402 billion.
+The sum of N6.322 billion which was allocation to NEDC and N8.780 billion cost of collection were deducted from the N219.504 billion gross VAT revenue, resulting in the distributable VAT revenue of N204.402 billion.

-Petroleum Profit Tax (PPT), oil and gas royalties, import and excise duties, Companies Income Tax (CIT) and VAT recorded tremendous increases in March.
+Also, Petroleum Profit Tax (PPT), oil and gas royalties, import and excise duties, Companies Income Tax (CIT) and VAT recorded tremendous increase in March.

 The balance in the Excess Crude Account (ECA) was $35.372 million as at April 27, 2002.